Xinjiang surveillance app targets legal, everyday behaviour: rights group

 The app also instructs officers to investigate those related to someone who got a new phone number, or related to others who left the country and have not returned after 30 days.

-"Our research shows, for the first time, that Xinjiang police are using illegally gathered information about people's completely lawful behaviour - and using it against them," said Maya Wang, senior China researcher at Human Rights Watch.
+"Our research shows, for the first time, that Xinjiang police are using illegally gathered information about people's completely lawful behavior -- and using it against them," said Maya Wang, senior China researcher at Human Rights Watch.

 "The Chinese government is monitoring every aspect of people's lives in Xinjiang, picking out those it mistrusts, and subjecting them to extra scrutiny."